ombu/vakap/README.md

 - _db\_user_: The database user name.
 This user must have sufficient privilege in the host to run `mysqldump` on this database without requiring a password

+### PostgresComponent
+Same functionality as MysqlComponent for PostgreSQL databases.

 ### TgzComponent
 Tar & gzip a directory (follow symlinks).
 Arguments:

 - _db\_name_: The database name

+### DuplicityComponent
+Same functionality as MysqlComponent for PostgreSQL databases.

 ## Dependencies
 - Client: `python` and [Fabric](http://docs.fabfile.org)